djalilhebal/univ-cbse-assignments/dotnet-remoting-chatroom/README.md

 - **Why not automatically fetch new messages**
   * We could make the Receiver *poll* the Server for new messages every X seconds or, better, implement the Observer pattern, but nah...
-  * My introduction of `GetMessagesAfter(Message)`, "message bubbles", and logging by themselves are a little overkill for this simple project.
+  * My introduction of `GetMessagesAfter(Message)`, "message bubbles" (ASCII art?), and logging by themselves are overkill for this simple project.

----

-END.
+- No measures have been put into place to handle security, authorization, or authentication.
+  This thing is like 4Chan--anonymous, unrestricted, and full of shit.

+## License

+By @DjalilHebal and @WanisRamdani, under CC BY 3.0.